 |

-Each Delaware LLC must file an Annual Report with the Delaware Secretary of State.
+Each Delaware LLC must file a with the Delaware Secretary of State.

-The Delaware Annual Report includes basic information about your Delaware LLC.
+The Delaware includes basic information about your Delaware LLC.

-Failure to submit a properly completed Delaware Annual Report to the Delaware Secretary of State on or before the
+Failure to submit a properly completed Delaware to the Delaware Secretary of State on or before the

 due date may subject the Delaware LLC to being administratively dissolved in the state of Delaware or having its authority to